skreinberg/war/README.md

 #### Technologies Used

-- Vanilla NodeJS server with express
+- Vanilla NodeJS server with Express
 - Postgres managed by TypeORM
 - create-react-app frontend with TailwindCSS
-- prettier for code formatting
+- Prettier for code formatting

 #### Considerations

 It was a tough decision whether or not to go with certain NPM packages.
 For example, TypeORM and create-react-app are probably overkill for the scope of this project.
 However, I wanted to show that I am familiar with common production-ready packages that are commonly incorporated in larger projects.

+I purposely included the .env file in `/frontend`.
+I understand this might be a point of contention -- since frontend variables are baked into the code during build, I decided it would be best to leave the file in for clarity.
+Saving the backend variables would not be safe and that is why I included `/backend/.env.example`.

 #### Running App Locally